RSC-RP/cutandrun_nf/workflow_docs/run_workflow.md

 QC reports are collected into a single file using [multiQC](https://multiqc.info/).

-A DAG (directed acyclic graph) of the workflow is show below:
+A DAG (directed acyclic graph) of the default workflow is show below:

 <img src="images/dag.png" width="4120" style="display: block; margin: auto;" />